The Dream of Gerontius: Recordings

 Henry Wood made acoustic recordings of four extracts from The Dream of Gerontius as early as 1916, with Clara Butt as the Angel.
-Edison Bell issued the work in 1924 with Elgar's tacit approval (despite his contract with HMV); acoustically recorded and abridged, it was swiftly rendered obsolete by the introduction of the electrical process, and soon after withdrawn.
-HMV issued live recorded excerpts from two public performances conducted by Elgar in 1927, with the soloists Margaret Balfour, Steuart Wilson, Tudor Davies, Herbert Heyner, and Horace Stevens.
+Edison Bell issued the work in 1924 with Elgar's tacit approval (despite his contract with His Master's Voice); acoustically recorded and abridged, it was swiftly rendered obsolete by the introduction of the electrical process, and soon after withdrawn.
+His Master's Voice issued live recorded excerpts from two public performances conducted by Elgar in 1927, with the soloists Margaret Balfour, Steuart Wilson, Tudor Davies, Herbert Heyner, and Horace Stevens.
 Private recordings from radio broadcasts ("off-air" recordings) also exist in fragmentary form from the 1930s.

 The first complete recording was made by EMI in 1945, conducted by Malcolm Sargent with his regular chorus and orchestra, the Huddersfield Choral Society and the Liverpool Philharmonic.
 The soloists were Heddle Nash, Gladys Ripley, Dennis Noble and Norman Walker.
 This is the only recording to date that employs different singers for the Priest and the Angel of the Agony.
 The first stereophonic recording was made by EMI in 1964, conducted by Sir John Barbirolli.
 It has remained in the catalogues continuously since its first release, and is notable for Janet Baker's singing as the Angel.
+Another recording was made by EMI in 1966 featuring Sir Adrian Boult and The New Philharmonia Orchestra with the John Aldis Choir and London Philharmonic Choir.
+The singers were Nicolai Gedda, Helen Watts and Robert Lloyd.
 Benjamin Britten's 1971 recording for Decca was noted for its fidelity to Elgar's score, showing, as the Gramophone reviewer said, that "following the composer's instructions strengthens the music's dramatic impact".
 Of the other dozen or so recordings on disc, most are directed by British conductors, with the exception of a 1960 recording in German under Hans Swarowsky and a Russian recording (sung in English by British forces) under Yevgeny Svetlanov performed 'live' in Moscow in 1983.
 Another Russian conductor, Vladimir Ashkenazy, performed the work with the Sydney Symphony Orchestra and its choral and vocal soloists in 2008 and this too has been released on CD.

 The BBC Radio 3 feature "Building a Library" has presented comparative reviews of all available versions of The Dream of Gerontius on three occasions.
 Comparative reviews also appear in The Penguin Guide to Recorded Classical Music, 2008, and Gramophone, February 2003.
 The recordings recommended by all three are Sargent's 1945 EMI version and Barbirolli's 1964 EMI recording.